Client

 The principle is simple:

-1. Skeleton made of light gauge galvanized steel profiles (LGSF — Light Gauge Steel Frame) is manufactured on CNC machines with ±1 mm tolerance.
+1. Skeleton made of light gauge steel profiles (LGSF — Light Gauge Steel Frame) is manufactured on CNC machines with a tolerance of ±1 mm.

-2. Modules are assembled in the hall — under a roof, protected from weather, in controlled conditions.
+2. Modules are assembled in the hall — under roof, protected from weather, in controlled conditions.

-3. Interior work — insulation, vapor barrier, installation wiring, cladding — is carried out in the hall where craftsmen have full access to everything.
+3. Interior work — insulation, vapor barrier, installation of utilities, cladding — takes place in the hall where craftsmen have full access to everything.

 4. Finished modules are transported to the site wrapped in protective foil.